Repair and Resource Scheduling in Unbalanced Distribution Systems using Neighborhood Search: Solution Algorithm

 \section{Solution Algorithm}

-DSRRP combines two problems, the Vehicle Routing Problem (VRP) for routing the crews \cite{laporte_2009}, and distribution system operation for outage restoration.
-VRP is an NP-hard combinatorial optimization problem, where the computation time rises exponentially with the size of the problem.
-Adding distribution system operation constraints will further increase the complexity.
 A three-stage algorithm for solving the combined routing and distribution system operation problem is presented in this section, where the stages are: assignment, initial solution, and neighborhood search.
 Furthermore, to compare the developed method with current practices, a priority-based method that mimics the utilities' scheduling procedures is developed.

-\subsection{Reoptimization algorithm}
+\subsection{Reoptimization Algorithm}